daishir0/wcag_images_of_text_checker/README.md

 # WCAG Images of Text Checker

 ## Overview
 This tool checks images on web pages to determine if they contain text and verifies if the alternative text matches the text content within the image.
 It helps ensure compliance with WCAG 1.4.5 (Images of Text) and 1.1.1 (Non-text Content) guidelines.
+The tool uses OpenAI Vision API for image analysis and implements asynchronous processing and batch operations for improved performance.

+## Features
+- Asynchronous processing for faster analysis
+- Batch processing of multiple images in parallel
+- Caching mechanism to reduce API calls and improve performance
+- Modular code structure for better maintainability
+- Detailed documentation and usage examples

 ## Installation
 1. Clone the repository: